 - On the left side of the panel, choose the drive which has issues.
 Tab the Erase button.

 - In the drop-down menu, open the Format and choose the Mac OS (Note: When you format, the drive will erase all of its contents).

 Now check the physical disk for any form of physical damage and also connect it with a different Mac to check your hardware.

 - The connection cable is damaged: Check the cable used to connect your hard drive to the Mac.
-If the cable is damaged then the cable not going to allow a connection.
+If the cable is damaged, then the cable will not allow a connection.
 So, try using a different cable and check it.

-- The drive is not properly plugged in: Sometimes the hard drive’s connection port is not plugged in properly that’s why the hard drive not showing up.
-Check the USB cable or HDMI cable used to connect the hard drive is properly plugged into your device.
+- The drive is not plugged correctly in: Sometimes, the hard drive’s connection port is not plugged in properly; that’s why the hard drive is not showing up.
+Check the USB cable or HDMI cable used to connect the hard drive is correctly plugged into your device.

 Method 7: Use the Terminal to troubleshoot

 Follow our given steps to using the Terminal to troubleshoot.